freenas/freenas-docs/userguide/storage.rst

 Once the pool is created, the screen refreshes and the new pool is listed in :menuselection:`Storage --> Pools`.

-In the example shown in :numref:`Figure %s <zfs_vol_fig>`, a pool has been created named *pool1*.
+In the example shown in :numref:`Figure %s <zfs_vol_fig>`, the created pool is named *pool1*.
 Its description indicates that it is HEALTHY and its :guilabel:`Used` and :guilabel:`Free` entries reflect the total size of the pool, including disk parity.